Body Fat Percentage Calculator - Calculate Your Body Composition

 What is Body Fat Percentage?

-Body fat percentage is the proportion of fat in your body compared to everything else (muscles, bones, organs, water, etc.).
-It's a more accurate indicator of fitness and health than just weight or BMI alone.
+A body fat percentage calculator is an essential tool designed to help you determine your overall body composition by estimating the proportion of fat mass to lean body mass.
+It is a more accurate indicator of fitness and health than just weight or BMI alone.

 Body fat categories: